-- All activities must be supervised. - On-site supervision is required. - Constant visual supervision if students are setting up or putting away nets and poles. - The level of supervision must be commensurate with the inherent risk of the activity.
+- All activities must be supervised. - On site supervision by both a teacher and qualified instructor(s) who must be present for all aspects of the program. - The level of supervision must be commensurate with the inherent risk of the activity.
 The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions. - A volunteer could assist in the supervision of physical education activities.
 Examples of volunteers are educational assistants, retired teachers, co-op students, parents/guardians, early childhood educators, and teacher candidates.
 Refer to your school board's policy regarding volunteers.
-These volunteers must be accompanied by a supervisor. - Students must be informed that the use of equipment and the gymnasium are prohibited without supervision.
-In addition to verbal communication, the doors must be locked or signs must be posted indicating that students are not allowed to use the gym unless appropriately supervised.
+These volunteers must be accompanied by a supervisor.